felixbeaudry/ZDropping/README.md

 `alleleFreqModelAZ_plot.R` will combine Z and autosomal analyses into one set of plots for easy comparison.

 ### Fixed Sex Ratio model
-Scripts for the fixed sex ratio model are in the directory `\fixedSexRatio_model`, and follow the same format as steps 1, 2 and 4 above, with an additional initial step to randomly assign sexes to unsexed individuals.
+Scripts for the fixed sex ratio model follow the same format as steps 1, 2 and 4 above, with an additional initial step to randomly assign sexes to unsexed individuals.
 We do not run bootstraps on the fixed sex ratio model.

 #### Step 1 - Sample
 Run `alleleFreqModelA_sexRatio_sample.R` and `alleleFreqModelZ_sexRatio_sample.R` to calculate variance in allele frequencies between years.
 These scripts will also set up the files necessary for the next step.